Abdul6498/home-pi-dashboard/README.md

 ## Vision

-Start with a beautiful full-screen clock and weather panel, then grow into a smart home wall dashboard with modular features.
+Start with a full-screen clock and weather panel, then grow into a smart home wall dashboard with modular features.

 Planned feature modules:
 - clock (phase 1)